udaymitra/Behavioral-Cloning/README.md

 * I trained model with 5 epochs and pr_threshold=0.5, 0.9, 0.0.
 I also added capability to read a pre-trained model from last iteration and train that model, similar to transfer learning.
 This helped me converge faster as I added more augmentation logic.
 * I have another generator for validation data.
 This generator only uses center image and normalizes the image (crop top and bottom, resize, and normalize RGB values to [-0.5, 0.5]).
 This simulated the images used in drive mode by the simulator.

+## Attempts to reduce overfitting in the model
+* I am adding noise to images in the form of random brightness, random shadows, flipping image, and randomly picking left, right and center images.
+Adding this noise and augmenting data is a deliberate attempt to reduce over fitting.
+* Validation data set uses only center image without any augmentation.
+Because there is no noise in this dataset, there is a very low likelihood that images in validation set are present in training set.
+In a way, the model was trained and validated on different data sets to ensure that the model was not overfitting.
+The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+I also tested the model on challenge track and I didnt use images from this track for training purposes.

+## Model parameter tuning
+The model used an adam optimizer, so the learning rate was not tuned manually.

 ## Modifications to drive.py :
 I modified the drive.py to limit the car speed to 15MPH.
 Also, I normalize the image by calling the normalization method used while building training data.